diegomacario/Super-Sunshine/README.md

 When the Blinn-Phong model is computing the colour of a specific point on a geometric primitive, it starts by adding up the ambient light colour and the emissivity associated with that primitive.

 #### 6.2) Diffuse reflection
+Using the ambient light and the emissivity, we are able to render geometric primitives that are coloured uniformly.
+While this is nice, everything does look totally flat!
+What we need now is some depth perception.
+This is where the diffuse colour comes into play:

+Picture a ray of light being emitted by a point light and striking a geometric primitive at a specific point.
+By measuring the angle between the incident ray of light and the normal of the surface at the point, we can determine how the point is illuminated.
+If the angle is equal to 0°, the normal and the ray align, which means that the surface faces the light source directly at the point.
+In this scenario, the point would be illuminated with the maximum brightness that the light source can provide at the given distance.
+If the angle is equal to 90°, the normal and the ray are perpendicular, which means that the surface is parallel to the light source at the point.
+In this scenario, the point would not be illuminated at all.

 #### 6.3) Specular reflection